Signs and Symptoms of Depression

-Major depression or severe depression has symptoms which interfere with the ability to work, sleep, study, eat, and enjoy life.
-An episode can occur only once in a person’s lifetime, but more often, a person has multiple episodes.
+Major Depressive Disorder or chronic depression has symptoms which interfere with the ability to work, sleep, study, eat, and enjoy life.

-Bipolar disorder, also called manic-depressive illness, is not as common as major depression or persistent depressive disorder.
+Bipolar Disorder, previously called manic-depressive illness, is not as common as major major depressive disorder.
 Bipolar disorder is characterized by cycling mood changes—from extreme highs to extreme lows.

 Regardless of how an individual develops depression, the symptoms can be very painful.
 Without proper treatment, depression can spiral out of control and lead to a myriad of other difficulties.
 While not everyone experiences the same exact symptoms during a depressive episode, some of the most common signs of the condition are:

 People with depressive illnesses do not all experience the same symptoms.
 The severity, frequency, and duration of symptoms vary depending on the individual and his or her particular illness.

 “It was really hard to get out of bed in the morning.
 I just wanted to hide under the covers and not talk to anyone.
 I didn’t feel much like eating and I lost a lot of weight.
 Nothing seemed fun anymore.
 I was tired all the time, and I wasn’t sleeping well at night.
 But I knew I had to keep going because I’ve got kids and a job.
 It just felt so impossible, like nothing was going to change or get better.”

 - Feelings of guilt, worthlessness, hopelessness, and pessimism